How to Save Costs with Small LLMs

 Real‑World Case Study

 A logistics company needed a chatbot to handle shipment inquiries.
-Initially, they used a large commercial API, costing ~$0.10 per conversation.
-After switching to a quantized 7B model fine‑tuned on internal FAQs, their cost dropped below $0.002 per conversation.
-Latency improved from 1.8 seconds to 400 ms, and user satisfaction remained stable.
+Initially, they used a flagship commercial API, costing roughly $0.10 per conversation at sustained volume.
+After switching to a quantized 7B model fine‑tuned on internal FAQs, their per‑conversation cost dropped to under one cent — dominated by electricity and amortized hardware on a single mid‑range GPU.
+Latency improved from around 1.8 seconds to roughly 400 ms, and user satisfaction held steady on the narrow shipment‑inquiry domain.
+Exact savings vary by traffic profile and baseline API tier.

 Troubleshooting Guide